peterjc/kana-chording-ke/hands-down-on-jis-macbook.md

 K/J up/down), plus readline friendly control shortcuts P/N previous/next,
 but adds neighbouring B/F back/forward (and have A/E goto start/end of line).

-The punctuation changes are inspired by [Enthium](https://github.com/sunaku/enthium).
+The punctuation changes are inspired by [Enthium](https://github.com/sunaku/enthium) (with adjustments as that also mirrors the two halves of the keyboard).

 ## Full layout